samaypanwar/JS-ETC-2021/README.md

 // returns the order id which has been removed form the books (when can it be removed?)
 { type: 'OUT', order_id: int }

-// returns the book with a symbol and buy and sell price (what are these values?), update in symbol_book { type: 'BOOK', symbol: str, buy: int, sell: int }
+// returns the book with a symbol and buy and sell list of currentently open orders { type: 'BOOK', symbol: str, buy: int, sell: int }